Storage Network

 • IP range should be in IPv4 CIDR format and Longhorn pods use Storage Network as follows:

-• instance-manger-e and instance-manager-r pods: These require 2 IPs per node.
+• instance-manager pods: Longhorn Instance Manager components were consolidated in Longhorn v1.5.0.
+The Engine Instance Manager and Replica Instance Manager are now deprecated.
+One IP is required for each node.
 During an upgrade, two versions of these pods will exist (old and new), and the old version will be deleted once the upgrade is successful.

 • backing-image-ds pods: These are employed to process on-the-fly uploads and downloads of backing image data sources.
 These pods will be removed once the image uploads or downloads are completed.